-- Weekly gross wages and any other type of compensation, such as Christmas bonuses, moving allowances, profit sharing payments (including amounts based on Ford's profits) and any other cash compensation.
+• Weekly gross wages and any other type of compensation, such as Christmas bonuses, moving allowances, profit sharing payments (including amounts based on Ford's profits) and any other cash compensation.
 Our liability for profit sharing based on Ford's profits is limited to \$50 million per year in each of 2000-2004.
-After 2004, we will be liable for the full amount of profit sharing. - A per employee standard monthly benefit cost calculated from time to time by Ford (excluding costs relating to retiree pension, health care and life insurance benefits).
+After 2004, we will be liable for the full amount of profit sharing.